About the Founders

 Chris & Dawn Agnos

 Chris and Dawn Agnos are soulmates who have connected around a shared mission and dream to co-create a life-enriching, empathic, and cooperative human society that finds its place within the broader web of life (rather than of on top of it).
-Dawn Agnos is a highly sensitive empath, intuitive clairvoyant, sage and visionary who has overcome extraordinary challenges in her lifetime and has achieved incredible success.
+Dawn Agnos has extensive experience in business negotiation and management.
 Chris Agnos is an Industrial Engineer with a Masters in Sustainability from Columbia turned video storyteller.
 We are an independent couple unaffiliated with any government, corporation, or NGO.

 A Deeper Dive